 Galerie ISA was founded by Ashwin Thadani in 2011, and has established itself as a leading proponent of international contemporary art on the Indian subcontinent.
 Located in the iconic Kamani Chambers building in the Art Deco district of Ballard Estate, Galerie ISA has a space of 5000 square feet, and a program focused on the world’s most dynamic contemporary artists.
-The gallery has distinguished itself for developing a long-standing dialogue with established and mid-career artists such as Diana Al-Hadid, Louise Despont, Santiago Giralda, Gregor Hildebrandt, Michael Kunze, Idris Khan, Annie Morris and Antonio Santin as well as helping to foster younger, emergent figures such as Maha Ahmed, Haroun Hayward and Ian Malhotra.
+The gallery has distinguished itself for developing a long-standing dialogue with established and mid-career artists such as Diana Al-Hadid, Louise Despont, Santiago Giralda, Haroun Hayward, Gregor Hildebrandt, Michael Kunze, Idris Khan, Annie Morris, Antonio Santin and David Brian Smith as well as helping to foster emergent and diversified diasporic figures such as Maha Ahmed, Ian Malhotra, Eeman Masood and Anoushka Mirchandani.

 The gallery regularly produces scholarly catalogues and collaborates with external curators to create exciting, thought-provoking exhibitions.
-These shows have included works from critically acclaimed artists such as Ali Banisadr, Olafur Eliasson, Adrian Ghenie, Alicja Kwade, Secundino Hernandez, Chris Ofili and Wolfgang Tillmans.
+These shows have included works from critically acclaimed artists such as Ali Banisadr, Michaela Yearwood-Dan, Olafur Eliasson, Adrian Ghenie, Alicja Kwade, Chris Ofili and Wolfgang Tillmans.